clarkwinkelmann/clarkwinkelmann.com/flarum-services.md

 Ready to migrate your forum or have questions ?
 Send me an email at <clark.winkelmann@gmail.com> with details on your current platform.

+You can write to me in English or French.
+The migrated forum can use any language supporting UTF-8 (basically all of them).

 #### Acceptance of these terms and updates